George Oliver (historian): Works

-Oliver was a contributor to the English Catholic periodicals of his time, his articles relating generally to catholic biography, history, or antiquities.
+Oliver was a contributor to the English Catholic periodicals of his time, his articles relating generally to Catholic biography, history, or antiquities.
 He also had the principal share in preparing for publication the 'Liber Pontificalis' of Edmund Lacy, bishop of Exeter, which appeared in 1847, as edited by Robert Barnes.

 A lithographed portrait of Oliver was published shortly after his death by George G. Palmer of Exeter.
 This was reproduced as a frontispiece to Thomas Nadauld Brushfield's 'Bibliography.'

+His memorial plaque is established in Exeter, close to St Nicholas Priory where he was based.